Anthony Stokes: 2015–16

 In the week leading up to Celtic's opening league match of the season on 1 August 2015, Stokes was told by Celtic manager Ronny Deila that he was no longer part of his long-term plans for the side.
 By October he had made only two first team appearances, and in most games failed to even make the substitutes bench, with Deila again highlighting issues with his discipline.
 On failing to again even make the substitutes bench for a league match away at Inverness on 29 November, Stokes expressed his frustration in posts made on Twitter.
 These tweets resulted in Celtic suspending Stokes for two weeks, with Deila describing him as having a "lack of respect".
 The transfer window in January 2016 saw Stokes linked with loan moves to Hibernian and Inverness Caledonian Thistle, having not taken part in a first team game since 22 August 2015.

 Hibernian (loan)

 On 15 January 2016, it was reported that Stokes had agreed to join Hibernian on loan for the rest of the season.
 He scored a late goal on his return to Hibs in a 3–1 win over St Mirren.
-At the end of the season, Stokes scored two goals in the 2016 Scottish Cup Final and was named man of the match as Hibs won 3–2 against Rangers, their first win in the competition in 114 years.
+At the end of the season, Stokes scored two goals in the 2016 Scottish Cup final and was named man of the match as Hibs won 3–2 against Rangers, their first win in the competition in 114 years.

 Blackburn Rovers

 On 17 June 2016, Stokes signed for Blackburn Rovers on a three-year deal.
-He scored on his Blackburn debut in a 4–1 loss to Norwich City on 6 August 2016 and followed it up with two goals in the EFL Cup First Round against Mansfield Town.
+On 6 August, he scored on his Blackburn debut in a 4–1 loss to Norwich City, and followed it up with two goals in the EFL Cup first round against Mansfield Town.
 In July 2017, Blackburn and Stokes agreed to terminate their contract.